 Vitamin D deficiency is a very common problem today.
-Many people don’t realize that they should be eating more foods sources of vitamin D. If you’re unaware whether your diet provides enough vitamin D or not, then you’re likely not eating enough, these foods are quite rare and have to sourced properly.
+Many people don’t realize that they should be eating more vitamin D foods.
+If you’re unaware whether your diet provides enough vitamin D or not, then you’re likely not eating enough, these foods are quite rare and have to sourced properly.

-In this article, I’ll give you 6 of the richest vitamin D food sources for your daily intake.
+In this article, I’ll give you 6 of the richest vitamin D foods sources for your daily intake.

 Is your Diet Providing Enough Vitamin D?

 If you suffer any of the following problems, you should consider eating more vitamin D rich food sources.

 - Irritable bowel disease or other digestive conditions